Greg-Bm/tree-comparison-haskell/README.md

 # About

 The purpose of this project is to compare a few implementations of tree data structures, including an unbalanced binary search tree and several types of balanced binary search trees.

 Additionally, a comparison to the tree data structure from `Data.Set` is provided.
+However, `Data.Set` is different in terms of functionality and implementation, so a comparison between data structures implemented in this project and `Data.Set` should not be used as a comparison of their respective underlyinb algorithms.

 # Status

 So far, the following types of tree are implemented:
 * BST
 * AVL Tree
+* Red-Black Tree (incomplete)

 The following operations are supported for trees:
 * Insertion